 Select this option to have the scanner compress the image in Gray and Color scans.
 This reduces the file size and allows for faster image transfer from the scanner to the computer.
 Once the compressed image is on the computer, the scanner's driver will then uncompress the image, and perform any image processing functions that have been selected in the scanning interface.
 The uncompressed image is then transferred to the scanning application.
-With Compress transfers, a scanning application will receive the uncompressed image and save the image in whatever file format it uses.
 You can use the Quality slider to adjust the level of compression you want to use.